Aidbox/examples/aidbox-notify-via-custom-resources/README.md

 You can do this manually or via a bootstrap inside the example.

-To run the example, clone the repository and open the `index.html` file in your browser.
+To run the example, clone the repository and open the `index.html` file in your browser or open: [Aidbox Notify via Custom Resources](https://aidbox.github.io/app-examples/aidbox-notify-via-custom-resources/).

 ### FHIRSchema for Custom Resources